 - Preheat the oven to 430°F convection or 440°F regular bake.
 If you have a pizza stone, place into the oven now, on the middle rack.
 Place some water into a small baking pan and put it on the lower rack underneath the stone.
 If you don't have the stone, use baking sheets.

 - For those of you using the stone, slide the fougasse on parchment onto the stone, after about 5 minutes remove the parchment so that the fougasse is directly on the stone.
-If you're using baking sheet, place the parchment with the fougasse on the baking sheet.
-Bake for about 12 minutes or until golden.
+Bake for a total of 12-15 minutes, checking it, and turning on the broiler in case it needs some color on top.
+If you're using a baking sheet, place the parchment with the fougasse on the baking sheet.
+Bake for about 12-15 minutes or until golden.
 If you find your top is not coloring, turn on the grill for a minute or so.
 Check it to make sure that it doesn't burn.

 - Take out of the oven and brush the top with a generous amount of evo oil.